cristian-alvarado14/Cristian-Alvarado1/README.md

-# Cristian-Alvarado1
-# Hello, I'm CHANGEME
+# Hello, I'm Cristian Alvarado
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a cybersecurity student with practical experience in the banking sector, I am passionate about technology and eager to learn.
+I am looking forward to transitioning into a cybersecurity analyst role to enhance my skills and help protect digital environments.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]